Delayed imposition of sales tax on B2C low value goods goes ahead 1 January 2024

 Sales Tax on imported e-commerce low value goods

-From 31 March 2023, any online sellers to consumers of imported goods shipped by air not exceeding RM500 will have to charge 10% (to be confirmed) Sales Tax in the checkout or be subject to import tax.
-Currently, such sales are exempt.
+Any online sellers or facilitating marketplaces selling to consumers imported goods shipped by air RM500 will have to charge 10% Sales Tax in the checkout or be subject to import tax.
+Previously, such sales are exempt.
 Both resident sellers and foreign will be required to follow this new obligation – meaning non-resident tax registrations for foreign sellers.
 It is not yet clear how collections online will be coordinated with border control to prevent double taxation.

 Sellers are required to complete a consignment note with the goods being imported, clearly indicating their tax registration number.
 Returns are completed in a by-monthly basis.

-Like Australia, there may be an annual sales registration threshold for effected sellers and marketplaces.
 Once registered to report collected import Sales Tax, non-residents will be expected to file each quarter.
 They will have to submit their return and Sales Tax collected by the end of the following month.
+This is payable in Ringgit Malaysia.

 Malaysia’s Sales Tax and Services Tax (SST)